Record chart: Terminologies

 There are several commonly used terms when referring to a music/entertainment chart or the performance of a release thereon.

 A new entry is a title which is making its début in that chart.
-This is applied to all charts, for instance a track which is outside the Top 40 but which later climbs into that level of the chart is considered to be a 'new entry' to the Top 40 that week.
-In most official charts, tracks have to have been on sale for a period of time in order to enter the charts; however, in some retailers' charts, new releases are included in charts as 'new entries' without a sales history in order to make them more visible to purchasers.
-A real new entry is a title that makes its chart début, no matter how many positions officially the chart actually is.
-In the UK, the official published chart is a Top 100, although a new entry can take place between positions 101-200 (this is also true of the Billboard Hot 100, which has a "bubbling under" addendum for new songs that have not yet made the Hot 100).
-The Top 40 is only used for radio to shorten the play-lists.
+It is applied to all charts, for instance a track which is outside the Top 40 but which later climbs into that level of the chart is considered to be a 'new entry' to the Top 40 that week.
+In most official charts, tracks have to have been on sale for a period of time in order to enter the chart; however, in some retailers' charts, new releases are included in charts as 'new entries' without a sales history in order to make them more visible to purchasers.
+In the UK, the official published chart is a Top 100, although a new entry can take place between positions 101–200 (also true of the Billboard Hot 100, which has a "Bubbling Under" addendum for new songs that have not yet made the Hot 100).
+A "Top 40" is used by radio to shorten playlists.

-A re-entry is a track which has previously entered a chart and fallen out of that chart, and then later re-appears in it.
-This may come about if a release is reissued or if there is a surge of interest in the track.
+A re-entry is a track which has previously entered a chart and fallen off of that chart, and then later re-appears in it; it may come about if a release is reissued or if there is a re-surge of interest in the track.
 Generally, any repeat entry of a track into a chart is considered a re-entry, unless the later version of the track is a materially different recording or is significantly repackaged (such as Michael Jackson's "Thriller 25"), where the release would normally be considered separate and thus a "new" entry.